chrisammon3000/rockman-ascii/README.md

 - Shift + Right Arrow: Teleport Rockman to the right
 - Spacebar: Pause/Unpause the game
 - 'q' or ESC: Quit the game
+- 'm': Secret pause (freezes the screen without any indication)

 ## Scoring System

 The game features a comprehensive scoring system.
 For detailed information about how scores are calculated, please refer to the [SCORING.md](SCORING.md) file.

 ## Development
+Rockman was developed entirely with AI generated code using [Cursor](https://www.cursor.com/).
+No python was written by any human.

 This project is structured with a main game loop in `main.py`.
 The current implementation includes: